Movers and SHAKERS

-The pace of SPAC creation runs is cycles as does other areas of finance.
-When money is flowing and merger targets seem plentiful, SPAC IPOs begin to bloom.
+The pace of SPAC creation runs in cycles, as do other areas of finance.
+When money is flowing, and merger targets seem plentiful, SPAC IPOs begin to bloom.
 When targets are fewer or investors see more attractive alternative opportunities, SPAC creation wanes.
 Last year when hedge fund manager Bill Ackman’s SPAC raised a record $4bn, he helped kick off a wave of new SPAC IPOs, all hunting for great candidates to fulfill the company objective.

 Where PSTH Fits In